 While swimming can be a fun and healthy summer activity, it also presents some potentially dangerous situations that parents should consider.
 Here are five ways to make sure your time at the pool is safe:

-“If you have your own pool, make sure it’s properly enclosed by a fence at least four feet high with a self-latching gate and no easily accessible foot or hand holds,” says Richard So, MD, a clinical assistant professor at the Cleveland Clinic Children’s Hospital.
+- Fence it in.
+“If you have your own pool, make sure it’s properly enclosed by a fence at least four feet high with a self-latching gate and no easily accessible foot or hand holds,” says pediatrician Richard So, MD.
 You’ll also want to ensure that no pool furniture is kept alongside the fence that can be used to climb over it.